-PureVPN has three plans all of which offer essentially the same service but differ only in the length of contract.
-There is a one-month plan for $9.95, a six-month plan for $44.95 and an annual plan for $49.95.
-At the time of writing they were providing an additional year for free for those who signed up to the annual plan.
-The pricing structure is clearly aimed at getting users to sign up for the annual plan.
+PureVPN has three plans, all of which offer essentially the same service but differ only in the length of contract.
+There is a one-month plan for $10.95, an annual plan for $49.95, an a five-year plan for $79 (a limited time offer) at the time of writing.
+The pricing structure is clearly aimed at getting users to sign up for a long duration.

-All plans are offered on a three day trial though you need pay up front to start the trial.
-Three days is an unusually short trial period with many other VPN vendors offering a full 30 days.
+All plans are offered on a 31-day money-back gurantee while you need pay up front to start the trial.

-PureVPN offers two add-ons at an additional cost: a $2.95/month NAT firewall and a $4.95/month smart DNS server.
-The smart DNS server is essentially a service that allows you access geographically restricted web services across the world without the need to log into servers located in a particular country.
+PureVPN offers three add-ons at an additional cost: $0.99/month to add a port forwarding, $2.99/month to add a dedicated IP and $3.99/month to add a DDos protection.
+The port forwarding is essentially a service that allows you to access your device or server from anywhere in the world without the need to log into servers located in a particular country.
 So for example you could watch BBC streaming content from the UK and from the USA without the need to switch to servers located in each country.
 Other providers offer Smart DNS servers so shop around before committing.

 PureVPN only allows BitTorrent and P2P in particular countries, elsewhere it is blocked.
 “P2P/File-sharing is not allowed on servers of countries where it's illegal by law to do so such as United Kingdom (UK), United States (US), Canada, Australia etc." Servers where file sharing is allowed are: Afghanistan, Algeria, Angola, Armenia, Bahrain, Bangladesh, Belgium, Belize, British virgin islands, Brunei, Bulgaria, Chile, Costa Rica, Denmark, Estonia, Ethiopia, Germany, Ghana, Kazakhstan, Kenya, Kyrgyzstan, Laos, Latvia, Lebanon, Luxembourg, Madagascar, Mongolia, Mauritania, Mauritius, Moldova, Monaco, Myanmar, Netherlands, Niger, Nigeria, Norway, Oman, Pakistan, Panama, Papua New Guinea, Peru, Puerto Rico, Romania, Russia, Saudi Arabia, Senegal, Serbia, Seychelles, Slovenia, Sri Lanka, Sweden, Tajikistan, Tanzania, Turkey, Tunisia, Turkmenistan, UAE, Ukraine, Uzbekistan, Venezuela.

-PureVPN provides access to 500+ servers in 141 countries including 161 in the USA, 14 in Canada, 67 in the UK and 7 in Australia.
+PureVPN provides access to 6,500+ servers in 141 countries.
 Almost all servers support the PPTP, L2TP/IPSec, SSTP and OpenVPN protocols though these are not necessarily available across all operating systems.
-So for example the iPad/ iPhone apps are configured for IPSec by default and using other protocols requires manual setup.
+So for example the iPad/iPhone apps are configured for IPSec by default and using other protocols requires manual setup.

 How well does this VPN protect your privacy and security?

-So it appears that PureVPN can identify you personally as a customer but can’t relate this to your internet activity in any personally identifiable way.
+So it appears that PureVPN can only identify you as a customer but can’t relate this to your internet activity in any personally identifiable way.

-On the plus side, PureVPN offers a huge assortment of payment options including several anonymous methods such as pre-paid cards, anonymous online systems plus BitCoin.
-This is excellent news for those seeking maximum anonymity but is somewhat negated by the fact that IPs are logged during account creation.
+For payment, PureVPN offers a huge assortment of options including several anonymous methods such as pre-paid cards, anonymous online systems plus BitCoin.
+This is excellent news for those seeking maximum anonymity.

 Is the product easy to install and use?

 Most of the VPNs we tested were reasonably simple to install on both Windows and OS X using the default VPN protocols and PureVPN was no exception.
-Just sign up for an account at the PureVPN website, download the client, install it and then enter your username and password into the client and select a server and protocol.
+Just sign up for an account at the PureVPN website, download the client, install it, and then enter your username and password into the client and select a server.

-Basic installation on iOS is even easier than on desktop systems.
-Just download the app from the Apple store and run it.
-All users have to do is to follow the inbuilt installation guide which entails entering their account details into the app and downloading and installing the default IKEv2 VPN profile in order to setup an IPSec connection.
+Basic installation on mobile is even easier than on desktop systems.
+Just download the app from Google's Play Store or Apple's App Store and run it.
+All users have to do is to follow the inbuilt installation guide which entails entering their account details into the app and downloading and installing the default IKEv2 VPN profile in order to set up a connection.
 It’s a pretty simple process.